ystia/yorc-guides/docs/troubleshooting/troubleshoot-deployment.md

 $ ansible-playbook -i hosts run.ansible.yml -v
 ```

-If you need more details, debug parmaters can also be specified in the configuration.
+If you need more details, debug parameters can also be specified in the configuration.

 To get debug logs from the Orchestrator itself, set the environment variable `YORC_LOG`
 to `1` or `DEBUG` before launching Yorc.